 At the Airport:

-Protect your CPAP: It is recommended that you bring a large, clear, plastic bag with you to place your CPAP device inside of before being scanned.
-This prevents germs from other people’s belongings from touching your CPAP, in addition to, preventing damage to the CPAP machine.
+It is recommended that you bring a large, clear plastic bag with you to place your CPAP device inside before being scanned.
+This prevents germs from other people’s belongings from touching your CPAP, in addition to preventing damage to the CPAP machine.

-Explosive Detection: The TSA takes great care to inspect all large mechanical items for explosives.
+The TSA takes great care to inspect all large mechanical items for explosives.
 It’s very common for a CPAP machine to need this extra step.
+Please arrive at the airport early to avoid missing your flight.

 Additional Tips: